TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Made cobalt and steel a bit more distinct by giving steel more attack to cobalts mining speed
 * Constantan now has stats closer to tier 3 harvest materials
 * Seared stone buffed to have more durability
+* Material redirects now save to tool NBT, which should both be slightly more efficient and give the option to remove redirects for cleanup later

 ### Tools